News We Recently Launched AD Migrator and AD Reporter | News SysTools Commitment to Child Safety: Upholding the Fight Against CSAM |

 There are quite a few reasons to carry out this reverse transportation.
 See if your situation matches anyone we outline here.

-Another reason might be that a user left the organization.
+• Another reason might be that when a user leaves the organization.
 Other individuals may still need access to the mailbox archives.
 So the admin needs to transform the regular account into a shared one.
 However, this can’t be done in an archived mailbox.
 So first, administrators need to change the archive status and migrate archive mailbox to Office 365.

 Want to Transfer Archive Mailbox to Office 365?
 Do This First